tallforasmurf/CHIP8IDE/readme.md

 Now that you have assembled the program, CHIP8IDE can show you its binary form in the Edit window.
 Using the mouse or the arrow keys, move to different lines of the program in the Edit window.
 The address of each instruction and its binary form are displayed in hexadecimal below the window.

 Let's make an error.
 On the first instruction, `LD I, QUERY`, change the opcode `LD` to `LX` which is not a recognized opcode.
 Hit the down-arrow to move to the next line.
 When the cursor leaves that line, the line turns red.
-The red colol tells you that statement has some kind of error.
+The red color tells you that statement has some kind of error.

 Move the cursor back onto the line.
 Below the window is the error message "Statement does not make sense".
-That is the general error statement whenever CHIP8IDE does not recognize some part of a statement.
-In this case it does not recognize `LX` as any sort of opcode or expression.
+That is the general error statement used when some part of a statement can't be recognized.
+In this case, the assembler does not recognize `LX` as any sort of opcode or expression.

 Change `LX` back to `LD` and move away from that line; it is no longer red.
 Go back and insert a plus sign after `QUERY` so it reads `QUERY+`.
 Move away again; the line is red.
 Move back; the error message is "Invalid expression near 7".
 Put the cursor at the left margin and hit the right-arrow 7 times to see where the invalid expression begins.

 Without fixing the error, click the CHECK button.
 You get an error dialog telling you there is a "format" error, that is, an error in the format of some statement.
 Fix the error by removing that plus sign, and click CHECK again.
-Now the assembly completes.
+Now the assembly completes without any messages.

 Some errors cannot be recognized while you are entering or editing statements.
 They are only found at assembly time.
 Near the bottom of the program, change the label `QUERY:` to read `QUERYX:` (or anything that is not `QUERY:`).
 Move the cursor away from that line: it is not red, so there is nothing wrong with the form of that statement or any other.